Design, Operation, and Control of Insect-Rearing Systems Science, Technology, and Infrastructure

 5) facilities where rearing is conducted, and

 6) funding for all these components.

-Insect rearing serves a wide array of purposes including research, pest control by sterile insect technique and biological control, production of insects for food for other animals, conservation, education, and even far-reaching technology where insects are used to produce products such as pharmaceutical materials and strong, multipurpose textiles.
+Insect rearing serves a wide array of purposes, including research, pest control by sterile insect technique and biological control, production of insects as food for other animals, conservation, education, and even far-reaching technology where insects are used to produce products such as pharmaceutical materials and strong, multipurpose textiles.